Timeline: Fed's Bernanke saw U.S. economy through turbulent times

-October 24, 2005 - President George W. Bush nominates Bernanke to be Fed chairman.
+October 24, 2005 - President George W. Bush nominates Bernanke to four-year term as Fed chairman.
 Bernanke is confirmed by the Senate on January 31, 2006, and sworn in the following day.

-August 17, 2007 - Fed cuts discount rate it charges banks for emergency loans to ease growing strains in financial markets.
+August 17, 2007 - Fed cuts discount rate it charges banks for emergency loans by 0.5 percentage point to ease growing strains in financial markets.

 November 14, 2007 - Fed announces it will increase frequency of its economic forecasts in an effort to improve transparency.